integritee-network/frontier/docs/node-template-release.md

 # Frontier Node Template Release Process

-> NOTE: this based on the
+> NOTE: this is based on the
 > [Subtrate node template release process](https://github.com/paritytech/substrate/blob/master/docs/node-template-release.md) -

 1. Clone and checkout the `main` branch of the